chikuang/GSU_cosmic_ray_map/README.md

 - Verify data contains valid coordinates
 - Ensure at least one row of data exists after filtering

-### Authentication Issues
+### Deployment Issues

-- For public sheets, ensure `gs4_deauth()` is called
-- For private sheets, set up proper authentication credentials
+- Make sure `comsic_data.csv` is included in the deployment directory
+- Verify all packages in `requirements.txt` are available on shinyapps.io
+- Check that file paths are relative (not absolute)

 ## Author